Legio III Italica: History

 In an inscription from Celeia (Celje, Slovenia), another name of honor was added, Gordiana, suggesting that a detachment of the legion under Gordian III was proven in a campaign against the Sassanid Empire (242–244).

 In 253 the legion supported the connection of their commander to the emperor Valerian.
 A detachment went with him in 259/60, again in the East, where an inscription of Shapur I. Sassanide, who Valerian defeated at Edessa and captured, talks of soldiers " from the people of Raeter " in the Roman army.

 Meanwhile, in the West under the leadership of his son and second emperor Gallienus (253-268), the legion won multiple victories against German tribes, for which VI Pia VI Fidelis (six times faithful and loyal) and VII Pia VII Fidelis (seven times faithful and loyal) was awarded.

 The Legio III Italica is not mentioned on the historically significant dedicatory inscription of the Augsburger Siegesaltar (made in 260), which has given rise to speculation about their whereabouts at the time.

 A complete withdrawal of the Legion of Raetia is unlikely, as it was marching at this time only with the more flexible detachments in the field.

-The Legion had been repeatedly deployed to the Persian front to fight against the usurper Ingenuus, and against the Alemanni, a complete withdrawal of the Legion would have been unlikely in view of the tense security situation.
+The Legion had been repeatedly deployed to the Persian front to fight against the usurper Ingenuus, and against the Alemanni.
+A complete withdrawal of the Legion would have been unlikely in view of the tense security situation.

-In the year 273, the Legion was back in the wake of the war of Emperor Aurelian against the secession of the queen of Palmyra, Zenobia, in the east of the empire.
+In the year 273, the Legion was fighting in the war of Emperor Aurelian against the secession of the queen of Palmyra, Zenobia, in the east of the empire.

-The legion was joined on the Palmyrenean campaign by a detachment of her sister Legion, the Norian II Italica, and was involved in a decisive battle at Emesa (now Homs, Syria) in 272:
+The legion was joined on the Palmyrenean campaign by a detachment of the Norian II Italica, and was involved in a decisive battle at Emesa (now Homs, Syria) in 272: